The Human/Horse Affinities

 This is a special affinity because it's one that humans do not often practice, even though we do admire those who are able to view others this way.
 Horses decide about their associations based on experienced behaviour and do not have the capacity to make assumptions about individuals whom they have not yet met.
 They only know a horse or person as they are presenting to them in the moment - the energy and intention.
 They don't know a person's story, understand where they are from, or any other details about them, so they don't make judgements about any of that.
 They respond to others based on direct interaction with them and they decide in the moment how they want to relate to another horse or human.
 They provide instant and honest feedback that can be very revealing, healing and helpful to humans.

-Personal Space: let's be nice and respect each other
+Personal Space: Please be nice and respect my boundaries

 Yes, horses are just like us in this regard.
-They have a 'comfort zone' or 'bubble' around them and they take great care to approach each other in a considerate and socially-acceptable way.
+In the physical sense, they have a 'comfort zone' or 'bubble' around them and they take great care to approach each other in a considerate and socially-acceptable way.
 They also have individual needs in this area.
 Some are very gregarious and physical and are fine with a high level of contact and energy, while others are more reserved or introverted and would prefer to be approached in a more quiet and respectful manner - and they will express that if their space is invaded inappropriately!
 We practice this affinity every day with the horses and often with other people.
 When meeting our horses, visitors learn the 'horse handshake'.
 It's an analogy of course, but describes the concept quite well and ensures that everyone's personal space is being respected.
 Horses also are masters of expressing their emotional boundaries.
 They respond instantly to a situation that makes them uncomfortable, angry or fearful and take steps to address unwanted or inappropriate behaviour from other individuals.
 They will also support each other individually and collectively to ensure that harmonious balance is maintained within the group at all times.

 That's Why We Bring Humans and Horses Together!